treytomes/micro-hack/README.md

 # TODO

 * Rats should appear on level 1.
 Kobolds on level 2.
+* Gold should be an entity attribute.
 * Kobolds should drop gold.
-* Gold should be a base attribute.
-* Implement item value.
 * Implement armor.
+* Add attributes to every item:
+    * weight
-* Every item needs a weight and gold value.
+	* gold value
+	* description
 * Add a speed attribute and give each action a cost.
 * Need more UI.
     * Turn the inventory select UI into a select list.